Ask a Stupid Question Day

 Ask a Stupid Question Day is a holiday that is sometimes celebrated in the United States, usually by school students and teachers.
 Although Ask a Stupid Question Day's default date is September 28, in practice it is usually observed on the last school day of September.

 Origin

-This holiday was created by teachers in the 1980s to encourage students to ask more questions in the classroom.
-According to HolidayInsights.com, "at the time, there was a movement by teachers to try to get kids to ask more questions in the classroom.
-Kids sometimes hold back, fearing their question is stupid, and asking it will result in ridicule."
+This holiday was created by teachers in the 1980's to encourage students to ask more questions in the classroom.
+According to HolidayInsights.com, "At the time, there was a movement by teachers to try to get kids to ask more questions in the classroom.
+Kids sometimes hold back, fearing their question is stupid, and asking it will result in ridicule. and kids will make fun of them."

 International

-In 2009 The Daily Telegraph reported that the day was being celebrated in Britain.
+In 2009, The Daily Telegraph reported that the day was being celebrated in Britain.
 It has been reported as far afield as India, in The Hindu.